AlecAivazis/redux-responsive/README.md

 the browser resizes.
 This incurs a very high overhead in large or very specialized apps.
 For those situations, redux-responsive provides a flag which limits the re-calculation of the responsive state to just when the state actually changes.
-When in performance mode, keep in mind that the browswer height and width are not continuously updating - they will only reflect the state of the browser when the media query actually changed.
+When in performance mode, keep in mind that the reducer value for browser height and width are not continuously updating - they will only reflect the state of the browser when the media query actually changed.

 ```js